Lilies bloom in Down massacre

 After a disputed point was awarded to Kildare in the 59th minute, they went to town on Down.

-With that, Kildare's players march on to Ennis, a little taller than they had been.
+With that, Kildare's players walked on to round 3B, a little taller than they had been.